Jehovah's Witnesses and blood transfusions: Bloodless surgery

-108,000 physicians have expressed their willingness to respect the wishes of Jehovah’s Witnesses and provide bloodless treatment and about 200 hospitals offer bloodless medicine and surgery programs for patients who wish to avoid or limit blood transfusions.
+108,000 physicians have expressed their willingness to respect the wishes of Jehovah's Witnesses and provide bloodless treatment and about 200 hospitals offer bloodless medicine and surgery programs for patients who wish to avoid or limit blood transfusions.
 Bloodless surgery has been successfully performed in significant procedures including open-heart surgery and total hip replacements.
 A 2012 study in JAMA Internal Medicine concluded that "Witnesses do not appear to be at increased risk for surgical complications or long-term mortality when comparisons are properly made by transfusion status.
 Thus, current extreme blood management strategies do not appear to place patients at heightened risk for reduced long-term survival."
 The study also stated that "Survival estimates of Witnesses were 86%, 69%, 51%, and 34% at 5, 10, 15, and 20 years after surgery, respectively, vs 74%, 53%, 35%, and 23% among non-Witnesses who received transfusions."

 Bloodless medical and surgical techniques have limitations, and surgeons say the use of various allogeneic blood products and pre-operative autologous blood transfusion are appropriate standards of care for certain patient presentations.
-The Watch Tower Society states that in medical emergencies where blood transfusions seem to be the only available way to save a life, Jehovah's Witnesses request that doctors provide the best alternative care possible under the circumstances with respect for their personal conviction.
+The Watch Tower Society has historically stated that in medical emergencies where blood transfusions seem to be the only available way to save a life, Jehovah's Witnesses request that doctors provide the best alternative care possible under the circumstances with respect for their personal conviction.
 The Watch Tower Society has acknowledged that some members have died after refusing blood.

-In some countries, including Canada and the United Kingdom, a parent or guardian's decision can be legally overruled by medical staff.
-In this case, medical staff may act without consent, by obtaining a court order in a non-emergency situation, or without such in an emergency.
+In some countries, including Canada and the United Kingdom, a parent or guardian's decision can be legally overruled by medical staff; in such cases, medical staff may act without parental consent by obtaining a court order in a non-emergency situation, or without such in an emergency.
 In Japan, children under 15 can be administered blood transfusions against their and their parents' wishes, and children between the ages of 15 and 18 can be similarly treated provided they, or at least one of their legal guardians, consent to the procedure.
 In the United States, the American Academy of Pediatrics recommends that in cases of "an imminent threat to a child's life", physicians in some cases may "intervene over parental objections".
+The Michigan Court of Appeals, in deciding Werth v.
+Taylor, refused to hold a doctor liable for giving a Witness a lifesaving transfusion in an emergency.